kkinder/wsgigo/README.rst

 What is it?
 -----------

 WSGI go is a very simple WSGI router with no requirements.
-It does currently require Python 3, though it could be easily backported.
+It is written for Python 3, though it could be easily backported.

 Installation